cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 ## Styling text

-You can indicate emphasis with bold, italic, strikethrough, subscript or superscript text in commment fields and `.md` files.
+You can indicate emphasis with bold, italic, strikethrough, subscript, or superscript text in comment fields and `.md` files.

  |                  Style |             Syntax |                                 Keyboard shortcut |                                  Example |                                 Output |
  | ---------------------: | -----------------: | ------------------------------------------------: | ---------------------------------------: | -------------------------------------: |